 In Person: 10 days before general elections.
 11 days before all other elections.
 If you miss these deadlines, you can also register to vote on Election Day.

 By Mail: Postmarked 15 days before Election Day or received 10 days before Election Day.

 Online: 10 days before Election Day.

 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
-Contact your Local Election Official if you have any questions.
+Contact your Local Election Office if you have any questions.